fbpixelDouble IUI vs Single IUI: What’s Right for You? | Thomson Medical

 Several factors can influence how well IUI works:

-Use of ovulation-stimulating drugs like Clomid or gonadotropins can enhance outcomes.
+• Use of ovulation-stimulating drugs like Clomid or gonadotropins may be recommended in some treatment plans.

-Success rates may improve with multiple attempts, though this varies by individual.
 For more information about IUI and to receive advice tailored to your unique situation, consider speaking with a fertility specialist.
-You may contact Thomson Medical to arrange a consultation for personalised guidance on treatment options and the next steps in your implantation procedure.
+You may contact Thomson Medical to arrange a consultation for personalised guidance on treatment options and the next steps in your fertility treatment journey.

 Our fertility specialists